AkariAsai/self-rag/README.md

 ## Installation
-Install dependent python libraries by running the command below.
+Install dependent Python libraries by running the command below.

 ```
 pip install -r requirements.txt
 ```
-Please use the latest version of `vllm`, as older version may not enable you to set `skip_special_tokens` a generation parameter, as solved by ([this PR](https://github.com/vllm-project/vllm/issues/893)).
+Please use the latest version of `vllm`, as the older version may not enable you to set `skip_special_tokens` via `SamplingParam`, which is added by ([this PR](https://github.com/vllm-project/vllm/issues/893)).

 ## Quick start
 You can download Self-RAG from HuggingFace Hub.
 For inference, we recommend using [vllm](https://vllm.readthedocs.io/en/latest/) as it significantly speed up inferences.